 The simplest and plainest way to understand the word “blockchain” is by separating the word “block” from the word “chain.”

 Imagine a list of transactions showing payments sent to and from people getting listed one after the other as they occur.
 Then, once the maximum amount of transaction data in the list has been reached, the list of records becomes a block of data.

 This block of data is then added behind a previous block of transaction data linked together with a chain.
 Great, so the word “blockchain” simply represents groups of transaction data linked together.

-The plainest and simple explanation of the bitcoin blockchain is that its records of bitcoin transaction data stored on a network of computers around the world.
+The plainest and simplest explanation of the bitcoin blockchain is that it is the record of bitcoin transaction data stored on a network of computers around the world.
 And there are 3 pillars of blockchain technology that make it unique:

 How is blockchain decentralized?

 The word decentralization in blockchain is twofold.
 One, it means that instead of data being stored in one place, like one computer in one office, data is stored on multiple computers all around the world.
 And two, decentralization also means that no one person, corporation, government, authority, or any entity controls any aspect of the data recording and storage process.